KorbenDallasx/the-monkee-website/README.md

 Below that is the listen section where you press play and can bring the 1st landing image to life with classic hits And below the listen section you have info where to catch the monkees playing live.

-*Future feature i would like the navbar to have an animation and put more picture in the carousel
+*Future feature i would like to put in a scroll down funstion at the bottom of the landing page image and put more images in the carousel

 *Discography section